zhangzhemin/PositionalLabel/README.md

 # Usage

-The training method refers to [Swin-Transformer](https://github.com/microsoft/Swin-Transformer), we mainly modify ViT_B.py in the "models" folder and the "train_one_epoch" function in main.py.
+The training method refers to [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).
+For ViT-B_APL, we mainly modify ViT_B.py in the "models" folder and the "train_one_epoch" function in main.py.

 For example, to train Positional Label with 4 GPU, run: